devicplan/bms/README.md

 * adjustable overtemperature protection of the battery during charging and discharging
 * adjustable under-temperature protection of the battery during charging
 * adjustable alarm in the event of extreme undervoltage of a cell (long storage without charging)
 * adjustable alarm in the event of extreme overvoltage of a cell (balancer or SSR is defective)
+* Adjustable alarm in the event of extreme overtemperature of a cell (cell or terminal defective)
 * 3 variants of power supply possible.
   - a) via USB connection
   - b) via 12-40 volts DC from the battery